Spirent/iTest-assets/Libraries/DUTs/Community/di_ciena/README.md

 uni_port |
 nni_port |
 service_type | EWS or ERS
-internal_vlan | This is for ENNI only and just used internally.
-It should be unique vs the C-VLAN and S-VLAN
+internal_vlan | This is for ENNI only and just used internally.<br>It should be unique vs the C-VLAN and S-VLAN
 ### configure_eoam_802_3ah

 Argument | Description